docker-library/faq/SIGNING.md

 ​
 ## What if compromised DOIs are signed on Docker’s behalf?
 ​
-The image build GitHub Action will be logging all signatures to a Transparency Log.
-This enables Docker and the community to detect this.
+The GitHub Action workflow building and signing DOI will be logging all signatures to a Transparency Log.
+This enables Docker and the community to detect illegitimate signatures.
 Should specific images be identified as compromised, they can be block-listed in Docker’s TUF root so that using those images will be disallowed.
 ​
 ## What if an artifact upstream was compromised?
 ​